-- Google Backup and Sync: As part of a student's Lehigh Google account, unlimited Google Drive cloud storage space is available.
-Using Google's Backup and Sync app a student can have the important files on their computer automatically backed up to their Lehigh Google Drive space.
-The instuctions and app can be found at https://www.google.com/drive/download/backup-and-sync/
+- Google Drive App: As part of a student's Lehigh Google account, Google Drive cloud storage space is available.
+Using Google's Drive app a student can have the important files on their computer automatically backed up to their Lehigh Google Drive space.
+The instructions and app can be found at https://www.google.com/drive/

 - Cons Must have Internet access to use, only 30 day retention on deleted files.

 - External hard drive: In addition to manually copying files from your computer to your external hard drive, current operating systems typically offer some sort of backup feature that works by automatically backing up data at regular times to an external drive - Mac OS Time Machine is an example of such a backup feature.

 Very fast/easy to backup files

 No ongoing costs beyond the purchase of the hard drive